-Many in the deer hunting community speculate that Decker’s November 1 kill was indeed the Field & Stream buck, quite likely a state bow hunting record and a possible contender for a world record.
+Many in the deer hunting community speculate that Decker’s kill in 2008 was indeed the Field & Stream Buck, quite likely a state bow hunting record and a possible contender for a world record at that time.
 Deer records are determined by calculating scores for deer antlers.
 Since antlers must go through a 60-day drying period before they can be scored, the record status of Decker’s deer won’t be determined for some time.
 However, preliminary estimates put it in the 200-inch range, just below the existing bow hunting world record of 204 4/8 inches.

 A wealth of choices